opendocsg/slw-judgments-backfill/2014_SGHC_206/report.md

 18     Second, in relation to the issue of whether Singapore is the natural forum, the Plaintiffs argued that the dispute essentially involved the shares of a company ( _ie_ , Universal) which was incorporated

-and based in Singapore. [note: 30] The Plaintiffs also referred to the Court of Appeal decision of _JIO Minerals FZC and others v Mineral Enterprises Ltd_ [2011] 1 SLR 391 (“ _JIO Minerals FZC v Mineral Enterprises_ ”), where it was observed that in relation to tort claims, the place of the tort was _prima facie_ the natural forum.
+and based in Singapore. [note: 30] The Plaintiffs also referred to the Court of Appeal decision of _JIO Minerals FZC and others v Mineral Enterprises Ltd_ <span class="citation">[2011] 1 SLR 391</span> (“ _JIO Minerals FZC v Mineral Enterprises_ ”), where it was observed that in relation to tort claims, the place of the tort was _prima facie_ the natural forum.
 On this basis, it was argued that the natural forum must be Singapore as the

 alleged tort took place in Singapore. [note: 31] The Plaintiffs further submitted that the dispute had no connection with the US except for the fact that the Defendants were companies based in the US. [note: 32] It was also highlighted that the Defendants had invoked the jurisdiction of the Singapore